 Now President Trump has appointed longtime loyalist Lynne Patton — who has zero housing experience and claims a law degree the school says she never earned — to run the office that oversees federal housing programs in New York.

 Patton was appointed Wednesday to head up the U.S. Department of Housing and Urban Development’s Region II, which includes New York and New Jersey, where she’ll oversee distribution of billions of taxpayer dollars.

 Patton’s tight relationship with the Trump clan dates back to 2009, when she began serving as the family’s “event planner.”

 “Responsible for organizing, executing and assisting with upscale events and celebrity golf tournaments,” her LinkedIn profile says.
-“Handle celebrity talent acquisition for various marketing projects, philanthropic events and golf tournaments.”
+“Handle celebrity talent acquisition for various marketing projects with a specialized digital marketing agency, philanthropic events and golf tournaments.”

 He seems to value whatever he thinks loyalty is over competence which explains the series of failed businesses his left in his wake.
 Charles Pierce has some interesting analysis in his Trumplandia Chronicles.

 The deconstruction of the administrative state continues apace, and descends to low comedy, unless you happen to live in federally subsidized housing in the city of New York.
 Then, it’s not funny at all.

 Meanwhile, we have more headlines about the Griftopia set out by the first family of greed and thuggery.
 Jared Kushner’s business dealings are under investigation by the Mueller team.
 This should get interesting.
 This may unravel a number of money laundering scams.
 It’s likely to involve offshore banking havens.